 How Much is a Catalytic Converter Worth?

 All those precious metals make used catalytic converters valuable to metal recyclers.
-According to Rockaway Recycling, an extra-large catalytic converter from a foreign vehicle is worth between $261 and $473, while small, domestic cats can be worth around $100.
+An extra-large catalytic converter from a foreign vehicle can be worth between $200 and $500, while small, domestic cats can be worth around $100.

 What makes one converter worth more than another is the estimated amount of precious metals inside.